 - Pain Catastrophizing – you think of “worst-case scenarios” all the time.
 This feeds back to your brain as a constant danger and makes you hyperaware of the pain you feel.

-- Fear Avoidance – The first two behaviours mentioned lead to fear avoidance.
+- Fear Avoidance – The first two behaviors mentioned lead to fear avoidance.
 You become so fearful of your pain that you avoid anything that could possibly make it worse.
 This means you avoid doing anything after a while.
 Living in this constant state of fear makes your pain worse.
 You are under permanent stress which leads to de-conditioning (weakening of your body due to lack of use).

 By knowing what chronic pain is, and what causes it, you can now focus on treatment methods and create a long-term plan for how to retrain your brain.